Physiotherapy Treatment For Slip Disc

 What is the BEST Physiotherapy Treatment for a Slip-Disc?

-Physiotherapists have been treating spine, joint, and sports injuries for over 130 years.
+Physiotherapists have been treating the spine, joint, and sports injuries for over 130 years.
 Slip-disc patients often visit physiotherapy clinics and centers to alleviate symptoms.

 Physiotherapy’s Role in Fixing a Slip-Disc